namtoki/English/wordlist.md

 odds*:                              He caused a sensation when, against nearly impossible odds, he located the royal tomb.
 opposition:                         They were were whispering, nevertheless, I am sure they were talking about their opposition to the plan.
 organize:                           She is organizing a scholarship program for classical music students.
+origin:
 outer:                              The insect crept up the outer wall.
 overcome:                           He is confident that the company will eventually overcome its current problems.
+overlook:                           Don't overlook the possibility that personal data could be stolen from your briefcase.
+owl:                                a night owl
-packet:                             She enclosed her recent pictures in the package she sent to her parents. parliament*(congress,diet,council): Parliament makes legislation, and the administration govern the country. persuade*(convince):                The director persuaded the actress not to bring her bodyguard onto the film set.
+packet:                             She enclosed her recent pictures in the package she sent to her parents. parliament*(congress,diet,council): Parliament makes legislation, and the administration govern the country. parrot*:                            repeat like a parrot perceive*(recognized):              Despite the fact that the company has a huge debt, it is generally perceived to be a strong company. persuade*(convince):                The director persuaded the actress not to bring her bodyguard onto the film set.
+philosophy:
 physician:                          Patients have been adapting to more affordable treatments under the physician's direction.
 pitch:                              He joined our team at recommendation of the elder of the coaches, but he can't even pitch curve balls.
 poisonous:                          He blended two poisonous chemicals into the fatal drink.